 I like good-looking websites as must as the next person, however we won’t accept a great-looking website at the expense of usability.
 A website with a beautiful doorway page (click here to enter) will not get my business.
 If it isn’t obvious where I should click next to find what I’m looking for I’ll probably go check the next site in my search results page.

-I have read Steve Krug’s book on website usability Don’t Make Me Think, Revisited: A Common Sense Approach to Web Usability (3rd Edition) (Voices That Matter) several times and I never fail to come away with a new outlook on some aspect of website design.
+I have read Steve Krug’s book on website usability Don’t Make Me Think, Revisited: A Common Sense Approach to Web Usability (3rd Edition) (Voices That Matter) [affiliate link] several times and I never fail to come away with a new outlook on some aspect of website design.
 On the first page of the first chapter he says:

 People often ask me:

 “What’s the most important thing I should do if I want to make sure my Web site is easy to use?”